ovh/docs-rendering/README.md

 Our CI Pipe is managed by [CDS](https://github.com/ovh/cds) All modifications to this repository, will automatically trigger a new build to docs.ovh.com.

+## Test it
+Test if with our developer environment [docs-developer-env](https://github.com/ovh/docs-developer-env)

 ## Technical specs

 [docs.ovh.com](https://docs.ovh.com/) is entirely generated with [Pelican](https://github.com/getpelican/pelican) from `markdown` [files](https://github.com/ovh/docs)